useflyyer/studio/README.md

 # Opens https://flayyer.github.io/flayyer-studio
 ```

 After testing in a couple of browsers **we recommend running this on Firefox**.
+The only way of running this on Safari is by cloning this repository and running it locally.

 ---